mixin27/smf-core/README.md

 }
 ```

-And you can use above `urls` adn `resolutionsMap` within your player.
+And you can use above `urls` and `resolutionsMap` within your player.

 ## Additional information